 Payline – These are the lines on a machine or online slot where the game's symbols must line up to determine a winner.
 The paylines can be horizontal but also vertical, diagonal, and run in other directions, especially on video slots.
 On more traditional-type slots, these can be found right on the exterior of the machine in front of the reels.
 However, on video slots, the paylines can be determined in many ways and the machine will visually display the multiple ways a player has won using paylines.
 Also, players have the option to play numerous paylines on modern video slots as well.
-This system can also be found online and on social gaming slots.
+This system can also be found on online free slots.

 Active payline – These are all the paylines in play during a certain spin of the reels.
 A player with the max paylines will have all paylines active on each spin.

 Payout Percentages (also known as RTP, meaning a return to player) – This is the amount of coin-in paid back to players at a particular casino.
 These numbers are usually available online, and finding properties with better payout percentages may offer a better chance for players to win.
 Players may want to look for rates above 90 percent.
 Occasionally, some of these get higher than 95 percent.

 Pay Tables – This is a chart (or table) found on the machine itself or the screen of a video slot.
 This details the combinations that will win and how much they return depending on the slot machine symbols that appear on the machine.
 The table features several rows to show higher levels of combinations and also columns that show various payouts depending on the number of credits paid per spin.